dopplerchase/Chase_et_al_2021_NN/README.md

 5) Scalers needed to apply the neural network: scaler_X_V2.pkl, scaler_y_V2.pkl These are the sklearn scalers used in training the neural network.
 You will need these to scale your data if you wish to run the retrieval.

+6) Example notebook of how to run the trained neural network on Ku- Ka- band observations.
+We showed this with the 3rd case in the paper: Run_Chase2021_NN.ipynb

+7) APR data used to show how to run the neural network retrieval: Chase_2021_NN_APR03Dec2015.nc

 The data for the analysis on the observations are not provided here because of the size of the radar data.
 Please see the GHRC website (https://ghrc.nsstc.nasa.gov/home/) if you wish to download the radar and in-situ data or contact me.
 We can coordinate transfering the exact datafiles used.